A minimal face constant rank constraint qualification for reducible conic programming: Facial reduction for nonconvex optimization problems

 \end{proof}

-In order to connect this result with CRSC, let us assume in addition that the cone $\C$ is {\it nice}, in the sense that $\C\pol+F^\perp$ is closed for every $F\faceq\C$.
-Notice that the second-order and the semidefinite cones are nice.
-In this context, we will make use of the following characterization of the closedness of the image of a closed convex cone by a linear operator in terms of minimal faces:
+In order to connect this result with CRSC, we will make use of the following characterization of the closedness of the image of a closed convex cone by a linear operator in terms of minimal faces:

 \begin{theorem}[Theorem 1 of~\cite{pataki2007closedness}] Let $C\subseteq\mathbb{F}$ be a nice closed convex cone, let $M:\E\to\mathbb{F}$ be a linear operator, and $F\doteq \Fmin(\Im (M)\cap C)$.
 The following statements are equivalent: \begin{itemize} \item $M^*[C\pol]$ is closed; \item $\ri(F^{\triangle})\cap \Ker(M^*)\neq \emptyset$ and $\Im(M) \cap (F^{\triangle})^{\perp}=\Im(M)\cap \spn(F)$; \item $M^*[F^{\triangle}]=M^*[F^\perp]$. \end{itemize} \end{theorem}